Ousmane Dieng: New Zealand Breakers (2021–2022)

-Oklahoma City Thunder (2022–present)
+Oklahoma City Thunder / Blue (2022–present)

-Dieng was selected with the eleventh overall pick by the New York Knicks in the 2022 NBA draft, and was then immediately traded to the Oklahoma City Thunder in exchange for three 2023 first-round picks.
+Dieng was selected with the eleventh overall pick by the New York Knicks in the 2022 NBA draft, and was then immediately traded to the Oklahoma City Thunder in exchange for three 2023 first-round draft picks.
+On 15 April 2024, he won the NBA G League title with the Oklahoma City Blue and was named the championship game most valuable player after getting 25 points, six boards, four assists and two blocks in the win against the Maine Celtics.

+Throughout his first three seasons, Dieng has been assigned several times to the Oklahoma City Blue.

+In the 2024–25 NBA season, Dieng appeared in 37 games and played a key role in the Thunder’s historic playoff run.
+He featured in Game 7 of the NBA Finals, where Oklahoma City clinched its first-ever NBA championship with a victory over the Indiana Pacers.

 National team career

 Dieng represented France at the 2019 FIBA U16 European Championship in Italy.
 He averaged 8.9 points, 3.6 assists and 2.7 rebounds per game, helping his team win the silver medal.